 Next, enter the Campaign Name.
 It should be the same as the name of your LinkedIn ad campaign in LinkedIn Campaign Manager.

-Now you have filled all the mandatory fields.
+Now you have a campaign URL generated with all the URL parameters for your LinkedIn advertising campaigns.
 You can proceed to the next step if required.
 But if you fill in the rest of the field, it will help you to pinpoint the ads which are working and ads that are not working well.
 This will be more useful if you are running multiple ads.

 You can either use common terms or be more specific with the terms to define your parameters, especially in the case of Campaign Term and Content.